-Journey to the edge of Europe to explore Islay, the “Queen of the Hebrides”
+Journey to the wild edge of Europe to explore Islay, the “Queen of the Hebrides” - in all its glory.

 Taste rare whiskies and freshly-shucked oysters from the waters surrounding Islay